Frequently Asked Questions

 Q 06: My unit is not powering on or being recognized by the software, how do I reset it?

 If the red led is fixed on (it is not blinking), the unit is gone in Boot Loader Mode.
 Simply reflash the unit firmware using the Software.
-Connect the unit to the PC with the USB cable and launch the Software that automatically recognized the Boot Loader status and clicking on the Ok button send you directly to the firmware selection windows, select the firmware version that you want flash in the unit (usually the last higher version number) then click on the “OK” button to start the update process.
+Connect the unit to the PC with the USB cable and launch the Software that automatically recognized the Boot Loader status and clicking on the Ok button send you directly to the firmware selection windows, select the firmware version that you want flash in the unit (usually the last higher version number) then click on the “Upload Now” button to start the update process.

 Instead if the unit’s LEDs do not light, there are four possible causes: